-Default action: If the line is identified as a page heading (PAGHDG specified above), the option from the EXCEL parameter controlling the dropping of page headings applies If the line is identified as a column heading (COLHDG specified above), the option from the EXCEL parameter controlling the dropping of column headings applies If the line is identified as another type (OTHER specified above), duplicate lines after the first are dropped.
-All lines identified by this parameter are dropped.
+If the line is identified as a page heading (\PAGHDG specified above), the option from the EXCEL parameter controlling the dropping of page headings applies

+If the line is identified as a column heading (\COLHDG specified above), the option from the EXCEL parameter controlling the dropping of column headings applies first are dropped.

+If the line is identified as another type (\OTHER specified above), duplicate lines after the first are dropped.

+\NONE \ALL \FIRST All lines identified by this parameter are dropped.
 All lines identified by this parameter are retained.
-All duplicate lines identified by this parameter after the first are dropped.
+All duplicate lines identified by this parameter after the